Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Houston Stats and Trends

-- Houston has played nine games, with five wins against the spread.
+- Houston has five wins against the spread in nine games this season.

-- This season, the Cougars won ATS in their only game as a favorite of 24.5 points or more.
+- The Cougars have been favored by 24.5 points or more once this season and covered the spread.

-- Houston's games this year have hit the over on six of nine set point totals (66.7%).
+- Houston's games this year have hit the over six times in nine opportunities (66.7%).

-- Houston is 5-1 against the spread and 6-0 overall in games when it scores more than 36.8 points.
+- When Houston puts up more than 36.8 points, it is 5-1 against the spread and 6-0 overall.

-- Houston is 5-1 against the spread and 6-0 overall when the team picks up more than 390.2 yards.
+- Houston is 5-1 against the spread and 6-0 overall when the team amasses over 390.2 yards.

 - The Cougars have turned the ball over eight times this season, three fewer than the Owls have forced (11).